-When letting a Contract, its monetary value and strategic importance shall determine the appropriate course of action in accordance with the WMFS Procurement Policy (Standing Order 8/1) and related guidance.
+When letting a Contract, its monetary value and strategic importance shall determine the appropriate course of action in accordance with the WMFS Procurement Policy.

 All procedural matters set out in the Procurement Standing Orders shall be subject to audit by the Authority's internal and external auditors.